TIBHannover/lc-open-refine/_episodes/10-data-transformation.md

 >4.
 In the Expression box type ```value.contains(",").toString()```
 >* Click ```OK```
 >* Since the 'contains' function outputs a Boolean value, you should see a facet that contains 'false' and 'true'.
 These represent the outcome of the expression, i.e. true = values containing a comma; false = values not containing a comma
->* In order to change the names to natural order, see the Arrays lesson.
+>* In order to change the names to natural order, see the Arrays episode.
 {: .checklist}